stephenwvickers/node-windows-service/README.md

 This behaviour results in a program which can be run either at the console or the Windows Service Control Manager with no change.

-# Issues When Stopping Service Programs

-The Windows Service Controller can sometimes report a service has failed to stop when in fact it has stopped.

-The Windows Service Controller reports this on sporadic occasions, and after investigation nothing would suggest the service stop code behaves incorrectly.
-Therefore the error can be ignored.

-The error can be reported even when the exact same sequence of events occur (i.e. all threads stop in the same order, and the service status is reported correctly).

-Suggestions or solutions to this will be greatly received.
-Although this behaviour seems to cause no harm, it is nonetheless very annoying.

 # Current Working Directory

 Upon starting the current working directory of a service program will be the